How Caregivers Benefit from Social Connections

 —Ellen Meza, Senior Director, Global Benefits, Well-Being & Mobility, DocuSign

-Although DocuSign had benefits in place to cover some of this need, engagement was low.
+Although DocuSign had employee mental health benefits in place to cover some of this need, engagement was low.
 The support they thought they were providing wasn’t making the desired impact.

 For their employees who were struggling to navigate the complexities of family caregiving, both Nextdoor and DocuSign turned to Grayce for help with a combination of an expert Care Partner team and robust tech platform.
-Grayce’s solution provided the additional benefits to address the three key components of stress from caregiving: the emotional stress of the role, knowing what to do, and the intense time requirements of caring for loved ones.
+Grayce’s solution provided the additional benefits to address the three key components of stress from caregiving: the emotional toll of caregiving, knowing what to do, and the intense time requirements of caring for loved ones.

 Because Grayce’s multi-pronged approach focuses on identifying and resolving caregiving needs from beginning to end, it directly addresses the root cause of employees’ family care-related anxiety, stress, and depression.
 For many of Grayce’s clients, this is the critical catalyst for engagement that they’re missing in their mental health benefits.
 At DocuSign, utilization of the company’s other mental health benefits doubled, and 75% of Grayce members reported reduced stress after working with Grayce